Zikovich/amt/README.md

 Salamo Alikoum

-This is just a trial to learn more about computational modeling for cachlear.
+This is just a trial to learn more about computational modeling for cochlear.

 So it is based on AMT "AUDITORY MODELING TOOLBOX"